hpcbootcamp/hpcbootcamp/day1.rst

 also do post-mortem analysis on core dump files, which are left by the operating system when your program suffers a catastrophic crash.

-We will use this program for learning gdb:
+We will use this :download:`program <code/quicksort.c>` for learning gdb:

 .. literalinclude:: code/quicksort.c
     :language: c